dhermes/bossylobster-blog/content/2012-05-15-reverse-calculating-interest-rate.md

 Title: Reverse Calculating An Interest Rate
-Date: 2012-05-16 02:44
+date: 2012-05-15
-Author: Danny Hermes (noreply@blogger.com)
+author: Danny Hermes (dhermes@bossylobster.com)
-Tags: Finance, Interest Rate, Mortgage, Newton-Raphson Method, Numerical Analysis, Python
+tags: Finance, Interest Rate, Mortgage, Newton-Raphson Method, Numerical Analysis, Python
-Slug: reverse-calculating-an-interest-rate
+slug: reverse-calculating-interest-rate

 I was recently playing around with some loan data and only happened to have the term (or length, or duration) of the loan, the amount of the